SupeRuier/awesome-active-learning/contents/practical_considerations.md

 Learn intended tasks with pretrained model.

 Works:
-- Active Learning Helps Pretrained Models Learn the Intended Task [2022]:
+- Active Learning Helps Pretrained Models Learn the Intended Task [2022, NeuraIPS]:
   Point out that AL has a neutral or even harmful effect on non-pretrained models.